 6.)
 Job Seeking after Completing a Study Program

 This is for those who possess a residence visa as a student pursuing a Danish higher education program or Ph.D. program.
+When they have completed their educational program, they may be eligible for a residence permit to search for employment in Denmark.

 7.)
 As a Student Living in the EU